Skip to main content

 Radiculopathy diagnosis

-Your healthcare provider may have different ways to check your symptoms.
+A healthcare professional may have different ways to check your radiculopathy symptoms.
 These can include:

-• Physical exam: Your healthcare provider will likely check your muscle strength, reflexes, and sensation.
+• Physical exam: This exam will check your muscle strength, reflexes, and sensation.

-• Imaging studies: If your symptoms began after an injury, your healthcare provider could order X-rays of the spine or a CT scan.
-If the pain doesn’t improve, MRI is the preferred imaging.
-It checks for herniated discs and nerve compression.
-Providers may also use MRI before certain treatments, like injection or surgery.
+• Imaging studies: This could include X-rays of the spine or a CT scan.
+For chronic pain, MRI is the preferred imaging to check for herniated discs and nerve compression.
+You may also have an MRI before certain treatments, like injection or surgery.

 • Electromyography and nerve conduction studies: These check the function of the nerves and can help find the irritated nerve.